Codify-Berkeley-Education/DecalWebsite/docs/Assignments/Assignment-4-APIs.md

 ## Setting up Bun

 For this assignment, we are trying out a new package manager and NodeJs alternative.
 Bun!
 Check out [the docs](https://bun.sh/docs/installation) to install it, and instead of using the prefix npm/npx, use bun to install packages or execute files.
 If you encounter issues using Bun on Windows, it may make sense to delete the package.json, and recreate the project with npm.
-If you have issues with this, please message in the discord and/or come to office hours.
+If you have issues with this, please message in the discord and/or come to office hours.Also check out the [Bun Release Video](https://www.youtube.com/watch?v=BsnCpESUEqM) for a rundown of the performance benefits over NodeJs.

 ## Access the Spotify API